The FAQ's below relate to the Cycle to Work scheme and the Taxsaver scheme.

 The Department of Transport does not expect employees to keep a record of mileage.

 Yes, even if you are still paying for your bike through salary sacrifice.
-Travelhub offers discounts on bike insurance through Blue Insurance.
+TravelHub offers discounts on bike insurance through Blue Insurance.

-Travelhub partner shops are capable of supplying bike packages mail order from their shops, under the Government's green travel plan.
+TravelHub partner shops are capable of supplying bike packages mail order from their shops, under the Government's green travel plan.
 However, there are distinct advantages when buying from your local bike shop that will be the first port of call for advice, servicing, after sales and warranty.

 You are responsible for maintaining the bike for your own use.
 Your local shop will be able to advise you about necessary servicing depending on how you use your bike.
 They are also likely to give your bike a first free service once you have bedded it in.

 Under the terms of the purchase agreement the order is non-cancellable.
 This means that you will need to settle all outstanding monies before you leave.
-The outstanding balances will be deducted from your final net salary payment.
+The outstanding balances will be deducted from your final gross salary payment.